timmay54/FreeGLUT-on-Windows/README.md

     2. Right click that and click properties

     3. Ensure that the top selections show "All Configurations" and "Win32" (it might say "Active(Win32) if your VisualStudio window has x86 selected at the top").

-FYI, VisualStudio will directly compile your code to the architecture you select; x86 compiles a 32bit application and x64 compiles to 64bit.
+    **FYI, VisualStudio will directly compile your code to the architecture you select; x86 compiles a 32bit application and x64 compiles to 64bit.
 We are about to configure this Soultion (SLN) to use the 32bit resources for the 32bit exe, and the 64bit resources when compiling the 64bit exe.
+This means that you will be able to compile 32bit and 64bit applications.**

     4. Under "C/C++" dropdown:
         * Click General
         * Click "Additional Include Directories"
         * Add (edit) `<where you downloaded & extracted FreeGlut>\freeglut\include\GL`.
 Click OK and then Apply.
-        * Change the Platform (at the top of the properties window) to x64, and repeat.
+        * Change the Platform (at the top of the properties window) to x64, and repeat, using the same path mentioned above.
         * Now, the `#include <freeglut.h>` line in your file should no longer show the red squiggly underneath.
         * It should look something similar to this (for both Win32 and x64)
         ![Image](IncludeDirectories.PNG)

     5. Under "Linker" on the left side menu (*AS win32 PLATFORM SELECTED*):
         * Click "Additional Library Directories" the box -> Edit -> and add `<freeglut download folder>\freeglut\lib\`.
 Click OK and then Apply.
-        * Change the Platform (at the top of the properties window) to x64, and repeat, EXCEPT go into the x64 folder this time.
+        * Change the Platform (at the top of the properties window) to x64, and repeat, EXCEPT go into the x64 folder this time: `<freeglut download folder>\freeglut\lib\x64\`.
         * It should look something like this for x64:
         ![Libs](AddLibDir.PNG)
         * Close the properties window.